 According to the American Academy of Child & Adolescent Psychiatry, child psychiatrists must be certified in general psychiatry, which allows them to take on patients of all ages; however, they can focus their practice on any specific age group.
 Licensure as a child psychiatrist requires passing the psychiatric board examination.
 As child psychiatrists are physicians, they must also meet all state-mandated licensure requirements for physicians.

 The U.S. Bureau of Labor Statistics (BLS) makes job growth projections for most career fields, but since psychiatrists are identified in the larger category of physicians and surgeons, exact job growth rates for child psychiatrists are not listed.
-Nevertheless, open positions for physicians and surgeons in general were expected to grow by 14% between 2014 and 2024, per the BLS.
-In 2015, salary statistics reported by the BLS indicated that physicians and surgeons in general, including child psychiatrists, earned an median annual salary of $187,200.
+Nevertheless, open positions for physicians and surgeons in general are expected to grow by 7% between 2018 and 2028, per the BLS.
+In 2018, salary statistics reported by the BLS indicated that physicians and surgeons in general, including child psychiatrists, earned a median annual salary of $208,000.

 Psychologists try to figure out why people behave in certain ways and how people react in different relationships.
 Those who specialize in school psychology typically observe and evaluate children, their families, and educators.
 School psychologists may counsel students and their families concerning problems with behavior or potential learning disabilities.
 Professionals may also communicate with teachers to discuss ways to improve teaching methodologies and curriculum design, especially to enhance the psychological well-being of children.